- Why does this law (Art. 106 KVG) exist?

 - Whom should I inform?
 What do I need to do?

-- How much is the credit for my child born in February 2016?
+- How high is the credit voucher for my child, who was born in February 2017?

 - The insured person died in February.
-Will the full amount be paid out?
+Will the full sum be paid out?

-- The social security office was responsible until the end of January 2016.
-Will the insured person receive a credit for this month?
+- Social services were responsible until the end of January 2017.
+Will the insured person receive a proportionate sum for this month?

-- What happens if there is a change of health insurer during the year?
-Who pays out the credit?
+- What happens if the insurer is changed during the course of the year?
+Who pays out the credit voucher?